Homeowner Maintenance FAQs

 Q: How do NTEs help me?

-A: Through our expansive contractor network and years in the industry, Renters Warehouse Maintenance tracks and documents national averages costs for all types of maintenance work.
+A: NTEs are a way to help speed up the maintenance process for your residents, while also managing costs.
+Through our expansive contractor network and years in the industry, Renters Warehouse Maintenance tracks and documents national averages costs for all types of maintenance work.
 This comprehensive data serves as a guideline on what to expect various repairs to cost, providing an efficient way to control maintenance spend.

 Q: How does it work?

-A: Each service category such as plumbing, electrical, HVAC, has an NTE that allows a contractor to perform work on your home up to that specified amount if you opt into the NTE amounts.
+A: Each service category such as plumbing, electrical, HVAC, has an NTE that allows a contractor to perform work on your home up to that specified amount.
 The benefit to you is that it enables important repairs on your property up to that amount without having to bother you for approval.
 Plus, it lessens the time that tenants have to wait for a repair.

 We continually work with our contractors and operations managers to reduce both maintenance cost and NTEs.